 Children hear their teacher and other adults reading aloud to them fiction, poetry, rhymes and nonfiction.
 The children read as a whole class in shared reading, whole class reading sessions, individually, in pairs and in a group.
 We acknowledge the importance of Guided Reading where the activities have direct teacher involvement.
 The teaching of reading strategies and skills feature strongly as an element of our whole-class reading, guided and shared reading sessions.
 We also teach children how to use a text when finding evidence to support their particular preferences.
 The number of times a child reads individually is for class teachers to organise.
 Pupils will have a regular individual reading consultation with their class teacher where quality one-to-one attention is given and assessments can be made at least once every half-term.

-Volunteers helping with reading practise are briefed by the class teacher and given clear guidance.
+Volunteers helping with reading practise briefed class teacher clear are by the and given quidance.